-137. TEST RUNNING OF THE WORKS
+137. TEST RUNNING OF THE SCHEME

-Upon substantial completion of the scheme and official inspection which agrees to this, the Contractor shall operate the Works or completed and taken over sections for the test period indicated in the Bill of Quantities.
+Upon substantial completion of the scheme and official inspection which agrees to this, the Contractor shall operate the entire scheme or completed and taken over sections for the test period indicated in the Bill of Quantities.